Scripted: Reception

 The album received mostly positive reviews from the critics.
-The album received two four-and-a-half-star ratings from About.com and New Release Tuesday, which it got one nine-star-out-of-ten rating from Cross Rhythms.
-The project got three four-star ratings from CCM Magazine, Christian Music Zine and Indie Vision Music.
-The lowest positive ratings came in from AllMusic, The Christian Manifesto, CM Addict, Nathaniel Schexnayder of Jesus Freak Hideout, Louder Than the Music and The Phantom Tollbooth, which all gave the album a three-and-a-half-star rating out of five.
-The only two mixed reviews came from Michael Weaver of Jesus Freak Hideout, who gave the second staff opinion, and HM.
-Both rated the album three stars out of five.

 Kim Jones of About.com wrote that "Scripted offers fans of rock a lot of passion, completely authentic lyrics and hard-hitting music that will appeal to your inner head banger, regardless of your age.
 Icon For Hire has a lot to offer and their debut album satisfies while leaving you wanting more."
 Jamie Maxwell of Cross Rhythms praised the "sheer energy" of the guitar work, as well as the "real honesty and originality" of the lyrics, he conceded that the band "straddle that fine line of credibility between an honest, edgy statement and an embarrassing copycat act," although ultimately claiming to be "fairly satisfied that Icon For Hire manage the former, and they manage it better than the vast majority of mainstream artists, let alone those in the Christian music scene."
 New Release Tuesday's Kelly Sheads vowed that "Scripted does not disappoint."

 Andy Argyrakis of CCM Magazine found that "there's actually many more facets to its label debut Scripted", which this is found in the instruments used such as "brooding guitars, monstrous drums, and ferocious vocals," and noted that "there's a harder overall edge, merged with and underlying pop sensibility.
 All the while, the group sings of shedding depression and seizing each day, which is just as vital and powerful as the accompanying sounds."
 Christian Music Zine's Tyler Hess said that Scripted is "full of tracks that can both rock your face off and edify you hearts."
-Indie Vision Music evoked how "This album does show hints of similarity with acts like Flyleaf & The Letter Black, but at the core this album genuine."
+Indie Vision Music evoked how "This album does show hints of similarity with acts like Flyleaf & The Letter Black, but at the core this album is genuine."